privacy-scaling-explorations/maci/README.md

 **TODO:** Test this with Node 12 LTS.

+You also need [Solidity 0.5.16](https://github.com/ethereum/solidity/releases/tag/v0.5.16) installed in your `PATH`.

 ### Get started

 Clone this repository, install dependencies, and build the source code: